pellax/TFG/README.md

 2. Left Click on the arrow to flash one board at a time, wait until no more messages are printed out through the console.
 ### Setup troubleshooting
 Some errors may appear.
 One well known error is the compiler complaining about the HTTPClient.
 This may be caused by a double declaration of the HTTPClient, look the Compilation section to solve this issue.
 Please update the readme file if there are any other unknown issues.
+# update.py
+This file is supposed to flash all plugged boards at a time but It may give some problems.
+If your boards are not from the same kind, or if you are using windows, some of the instructions may not work properly.
+If this script give strange messages, please flash boards one by one.